Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 Source: UNCTAD

-Ensuring high-quality PCI requires availability of reliable and harmonized source statistics that are consistent over time.
+Ensuring a high-quality PCI requires availability of reliable and harmonized source statistics that are consistent over time.
 In the years ahead, concerted efforts are necessary to improve data availability which calls for statistical capacity building, particularly in low-income countries.

 – ‒